Modern Christianity has changed throughout the centuries and continues to adapt today. But did Jesus Christ intend the religion He founded to evolve?

 His vision was that His followers would teach others to observe “all things that I have commanded you” (Matthew 28:20)—not change or add to His teachings!

-Though He taught against the evolution of His teachings, it is clear that Jesus knew that it would happen.
+Though He taught against the altering of His teachings, it is clear that Jesus knew that it would happen.
 One of His strongest warnings was that “many will come in My [Christ’s] name, saying ‘I am the Christ,’ and will deceive many” (Matthew 24:5).
-Jesus foresaw that others would later connect His name to an evolved form of Christianity and deceive many.
+Jesus foresaw that others would later connect His name to a changed form of Christianity and deceive many.

 But what about those men Jesus commissioned to lead His Church?
 Did they give Christianity a license to evolve?